rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 **`device_name:input,output`**

-Create a virtual MIDI device that will translate OSC messsages to MIDI messages
+Create a virtual MIDI device that will translate OSC messages to MIDI messages

 - `device_name` is an arbitrary identifier that can be used as a target by widgets (see [Widget setup](#widget-setup)).
 It doesn't have to match any device's real name.
 - `input` / `output` can be port numbers or strings (as reported by the `list` action).
 If a string is specified, the first port whose name contains the string will be used (comparison is case-insensitive).